What is Open Enrollment?

 Because benefits touch so many parts of the HR ecosystem, in general, a comprehensive system that integrates benefits with other HR functionality will provide more value than a less robust system.
 Considering these five questions will help HR leaders find the right solution for their organization.

 Here are a couple ways vendors should be supporting employers during open enrollment.
 If you aren’t getting this level of customer service, you may want to consider whether you have the right platform:

 This applies to customer service issues in general—how quickly does your support team member get back to you?
 Are you constantly waiting for a response?
 Has it caused issues with your clients or employees?

-Your vendor should provide a variety of resources for both your agency and your vendor should provide a variety of resources for both brokers, businesses, and employees.
-You should be able to easily find information on the platform’s features, uses and best practices, as well as share that information with your clients.
+Your vendor should provide a variety of resources that detail the platform’s features, uses and best practices, and more.
 BerniePortal provides daily demos, a searchable Knowledge Base, a Resource Library, and regular webinars with our leadership team and industry experts.

 Here are a few examples to get you started:

 While the end of open enrollment is certainly cause for celebration, there’s still more to do to ensure long-term success and happy teammates throughout the year.
 Consider the following steps that you should take after open enrollment season to guarantee success in the coming year: